cheap-glitch/eslint-plugin-smarter-tabs/README.md

 See the full changelog [here](https://github.com/cheap-glitch/eslint-plugin-smarter-tabs/releases).

+## Contributing

+Contributions are welcomed!

 ## License

-This software is distributed under the ISC license.
+This software is distributed under the [ISC license](https://www.isc.org/licenses).